holyhigh2/cruda-element-ui/README.md

 }
 ```

-You can pass custom parameters to Cruda besides the URL when you activate it using API mode.
+You can pass custom parameters to Cruda besides the URL when you activate it in object form.
 Such as below
 ```js
 export default {
   crud: {url:'auth/users',permission:'a_b_c'}